 Chur = Used in place of cheers or thank you e.g. Chur Bro.

 No New Zealand travel essentials post would be complete without considering where you are going to lay your head.
 New Zealand offers a wide range of accommodation from budget backpackers to 5 star hotels and everything in between.
-Here are some of my personal favourites:-
+Make sure you check Agoda for the best deals.
+Here are some of my personal favourites. :-

 My Top 10 Things To Do In New Zealand